schoolofdevops/ultimate-terraform-bootcamp/labs/chapters/03-providers.md

 commands will detect it and remind you to do so if necessary.
 ```
 This should initialize the environment for our course.

+## Reference
+If you want to learn more about providers, you can visit [this link](https://www.terraform.io/docs/providers/).